Advance your career in today's ever-changing film and media landscape

-At the UMass Amherst University Without Walls Degree Completion Program, you can finish your bachelor's degree online with a focus in film and media studies and position yourself for advancement within this rapidly evolving field.
+At the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program, you can finish your bachelor's degree online with a focus in film and media studies and position yourself for advancement within this rapidly evolving field.

-Whether you work in film and media, or have a passion for the subject, the UWW Degree Completion Program will provide you with the theoretical foundation and applied skills you need to enhance your career within a host of dynamic professions, including film and video production, distribution, exhibition, and editing, digital and new media, TV and radio, public relations, film and media criticism, arts journalism, arts management, and more.
+Whether you work in film and media, or have a passion for the subject, the UWW Interdisciplinary Studies degree completion program will provide you with the theoretical foundation and applied skills you need to enhance your career within a host of dynamic professions, including film and video production, distribution, exhibition, and editing, digital and new media, TV and radio, public relations, film and media criticism, arts journalism, arts management, and more.

 And best of all, our flexible degree completion program gives you the opportunity to bring in or earn up to 105 credits for your prior coursework, prior learning, and work and life experience.
 This accelerates your degree and saves you money.